Scheduled MonumentsEnglandRing cairn on Knipescar Common

 What is Ring cairn on Knipescar Common?

-Ring cairn on Knipescar Common is a prehistoric burial monument located in Westmorland, England.
+Ring cairn on Knipescar Common is a Neolithic or Bronze Age funerary monument located in Westmorland, consisting of a circular cairn surrounded by a ditch or depression that creates a ring-like form characteristic of ceremonial burial sites of prehistoric northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007407.

 Who is responsible for protecting Ring cairn on Knipescar Common?